-For those of you who are working hard through this first week of my 30-day November to Remember Challenge 2014, good for you!
-For those of you who are not working hard through this first week of my 30-day November to Remember Challenge 2014, there is still time!
-For those of you who read my challenge and started thinking about doing the scaled-down version of the Parkinson’s Recipe for Recovery® instead of actually doing it, are you aware that an entire week has passed you by?
+For those of you who are working hard through this first week of my 30-day November to Remember Challenge 2016, good for you!
+For those of you who are not working hard through this first week of my 30-day November to Remember Challenge 2015, there is still time!
+For those of you who read my challenge and started thinking about doing the scaled-down version of the Parkinson’s Recipe for Recovery® instead of actually doing it, are you aware that four days have passed you by?
 What are you waiting for?
 Make this your November to Remember and start your recovery from Parkinson’s!

 Today, I want to give all of you a pep talk to inspire you to take action in your recovery.
 Since some of you are new to this blog and may have missed earlier posts, my pep talk is from my August 12, 2011 blog post entitled, “Fighting Parkinson’s, and faith, attitude, action, progress.”
 Here it is:

 “I was on a coaching call a couple of days ago and was questioned about how Qigong works, basically, what is it really doing because sometimes it is hard to know if it is doing anything at all.
 After a deep discussion about Qigong in general, followed by a discussion of Qigong in the Recipe for Recovery, it made sense to the person, and she suggested I write about because she felt it would be meaningful for all of you.
 Ultimately, it comes down to faith, attitude, and action to make progress…I will begin, as I did with her on Wednesday, and start with action.